Why Data is the Key to Risk Management

 Fortunately, risk is a monster that can be tamed (at least partially) with information.
 Combining current and historical data will help real property professionals make informed decisions, no matter what risk management framework they follow.
 To be useful, however, the information has to be readily accessible.

 There are numerous types of risk associated with facilities management, and some of these will vary according to industry.
 For example, a healthcare facility has additional risks that an office building does not: loss of electrical power is an inconvenience in most workplaces but is potentially deadly in an operating room.

-But most facilities have the following types of risk, and have started to use more advanced technology to mitigate them.
+However, most facilities have the following types of risk and have started to use more advanced technology to mitigate them.
 Let’s take a tour of the current tactical thinking in managing different types of risk.